OWASP/DevGuide/03-Build/0x11-Cryptography.md

 In general, one should prefer authenticated encryption modes whenever there is a chance that an adversary may have a chance to alter or provide the IV and/or ciphertext that you are attempting to decrypt.
 (A good reason to develop a threat model before you design your encryption.)

 Recommended AE cipher modes are Counter with CBC-MAC (CCM) and Galois/Counter Mode (GCM).
 Both CCM and GCM are NIST approved and patents encumber neither.
 CCM is the simpler of the two and thus less likely to be fraught with side channels in its implementations.
 GCM is supposedly more parallelizable so may provide better throughput (at least when implemented in hardware), but it seems to make many cryptographers nervous because there are so many things to get exactly right.
 [Note to Java developers: Oracle's JDK 7 now supports both CCM and GCM in the SunJCE.
 If you are using an earlier JDK release, you can use Bouncy Castle as your JCE provider.
 In lieu of using an AE cipher mode, you can "wrap" an HMAC around the IV and ciphertext and check its validity before decrypting.
-(The so-called "encrypt-then-MAC" approach. ) This is the approach that OWASP ESAPI 2.x (Java) has taken when an AE cipher mode is not available; in fact, it is ESAPI 2.x's default mode for symmetric encryption.
+(The so-called "encrypt-then-MAC" approach.
+[4]) This is the approach that OWASP ESAPI 2.x (Java) has taken when an AE cipher mode is not available; in fact, it is ESAPI 2.x's default mode for symmetric encryption.
+There is no standard supported AE mode in Microsoft's .NET Framework, however some members of the .NET security team have made a .NET assembly supporting both CCM and GCM modes available [here](http://blogs.msdn.com/b/shawnfa/archive/2009/03/17/authenticated-symmetric-encryption-in-net.aspx "Authenticated Symmetric Encryption in .NET").

 ###Cipher Padding

 A streaming cipher or a block cipher using a streaming mode such as OFB, CFB, CTR, etc. does not require padding.
 However, we recommend that you use padding with any block cipher that uses a block mode (e.g., CBC).
 For symmetric block ciphers, PKCS7 (RFC 5652) or PKCS5 padding are good choices as they are supported by almost all cryptographic libraries.
 For most practical purposes, PKCS5 padding is the same as PKCS7 padding, except that technically, PKCS5 padding can only be used to pad ciphers whose block size is 64 bits  (In fact, the standard SunJCE cryptographic provider in Java supports only PKCS5 padding, but not PKCS7 padding.
-On the other hand, the .NET Framework supports only PKCS7 padding, but not PKCS5 padding. .
+On the other hand, the .NET Framework supports only PKCS7 padding, but not PKCS5 padding.
 Fortunately, in practice, these two padding schemes can generally used interchangeably.)
 For asymmetric ciphers, one needs to be more cautious in the choice of padding because of cryptographic weaknesses with some padding schemes used with such ciphers.
 For the RSA algorithm, we recommend the OAEP padding scheme OAEP with SHA-1 and MGF1 padding (OAEPWithSHA1andMGF1Padding)

 Recommended: Block ciphers using block mode – PKCS7 or PKCS5 padding; with RSA - OAEPWithSHA1andMGF1Padding